segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ### Video Content Started

-When the video content actully begins playing, you should use our [Video Content Started](/docs/connections/spec/video/#content-events) event.
-We will map the properties from the Video Playback Started event to the following Youbora video metadata
+When the video content actually begins playing, use the [Video Content Started](/docs/connections/spec/video/#content-events) event.
+Segment maps the properties from the Video Playback Started event to the following Youbora video metadata
 fields: